 Your Achilles tendon is an incredibly strong, fibrous piece of connective tissue that connects your calf muscle to the calcaneus – or heel bone.
 It is the strongest and thickest tendon in the human body.
 In fact it is so strong it is believed to be able to cope with loads upwards of 8 times your bodyweight.
 It has am amazing ability to store and then release elastic energy back into the muscular system to allow for the propulsion experienced in activities such as walking, running, hopping and jumping.

-Achilles Tendonitis is a term that commonly refers to an inflammation of the Achilles tendon or its covering.
+Achilles tendinopthay (or tendonitis) is a term that commonly refers to an inflammation of the Achilles tendon or its covering.
 It is an overuse injury that is common especially to joggers and jumpers, due to the repetitive action and so may occur in other activities that requires the same repetitive action.

 Most experts now use the term Achilles tendinopathy to include both inflammation and micro-tears.
 But many doctors may still use the term tendonitis out of habit.